hypothermic/TekkitReference/README.md

 5. Reload/restart your server.
 Check your console if the SQL connection succeeded.

 ## Changelog
+**v1.2.1**
+- Blacklisted items which Bukkit can't retrieve the item id from.

 **v1.2.0**
 - Fixed search for items without data (ex.
 151).
 - Created seperate functionn for connecting to DB.